Henry Dean, CPA, PA

 amount of future taxable estate assets.

-If the donor gifts more than $16,000 to anyone during the year, then the donor must file a gift tax return (form 709).
-Tax is normally not owed as a result of filing a gift tax return (unless the gift(s) over a lifetime exceeds the estate exclusion amount which is $12,060,000 for 2022).
+If the donor gifts more than $18,000 ($36,000 per married couple) to anyone during the year, then the donor must file a gift tax return (form 709).
+Tax is normally not owed as a result of filing a gift tax return (unless the gift(s) over a lifetime exceeds the estate exclusion amount which is $13.61 million ($37.22 million per married couple) for 2024.

 *Gifts do not include amounts paid for medical, education, or political contributions.